CleanroomMC/cleanroom-website/docs/groovy-script/groovy/basics.md

 ## Imports

 If you want to use any classes short name you need to import the full class name.
-Most of javas classes are imported by default.
+Most of the Java classes are imported by default.

 ```groovy:no-line-numbers
 import my.package.MyClass // import a single class